raspberrypilearning/burping-jelly-baby/README.md

 # Make a Jelly Baby Scream!

 You will learn how to turn a Jelly Baby into an input device for your Raspberry Pi.
 You will then create a program to make it scream when it is pressed.

+##Requirements

+- Raspberry Pi
+- Micro USB power adaptor
+- An SD card with Raspbian already set up through NOOBS
+- USB keyboard
+- USB mouse
+- HDMI cable
+- A monitor or TV
+- Two metal paper clips or dress pins
+- Two female to female jumper wires
+- A Jelly Baby

+## Step 0: Setting Up your Pi

+First check that you have all the parts you need to get your Raspberry Pi set up and working.

+- Raspberry Pi
+- Micro USB power adaptor
+- An SD card with Raspbian already set up through NOOBS
+- USB keyboard
+- USB mouse
+- HDMI cable
+- A monitor or TV

+###Activity Checklist

+1. Place the SD card into the slot of your Raspberry Pi.
+It will only fit one way so be careful not to break the card.
+2. Next connect the HDMI cable from the monitor (or TV) to the HDMI port on the Pi and turn on your monitor.
+3. Plug the USB keyboard and mouse into the USB ports on the Pi.
+4. Plug in the micro USB power supply and you should see some text appear on your screen.
+5. When prompted to login type:

+    ```
+    Login: pi
+    Password: raspberry
+    ```

 ## Step 1: Wire up a Jelly Baby

 To begin you will need to turn a simple jelly baby into a switch by attaching cables to it and then connecting them to the GPIO pins on a Raspberry Pi.

-### You will need

-- A Raspberry Pi
-- Connected to a monitor or TV
-- A keyboard and mouse
-- A speaker or headphones
-- An SD card with the latest version of Raspbian installed via NOOBS
 - Two metal paper clips or dress pins
 - Two female to female jumper wires
 - A Jelly Baby